ibm-cloud-docs/vpc/about-contract.md

    To reach from one Pod to another, expose a `hostPort` on the target Pod.
 The source Pod can then make a request to the host on the exposed port to get to the target Pod.

-   The source Pod can find the IP address of the host via the following command:
+   The source Pod can find the IP address of the host through the following command:

    ```bash
    ip route | awk '/default/ { print $3 }'